turbot/steampipe-plugin-gcp/docs/tables/gcp_sql_database_instance_metric_connections_hourly.md

-# Table: gcp_sql_database_instance_connections_hourly
+# Table: gcp_sql_database_instance_metric_connections_hourly

-Google cloud Monitoring Metrics provide data about the performance of your systems.
-The `gcp_sql_database_instance_connections_hourly` table provides metric statistics at 60 minute intervals for the past year.
+GCP Monitoring metrics provide data about the performance of your systems.
+The `gcp_sql_database_instance_metric_connections_hourly` table provides metric statistics at 1 hour intervals for the most recent 60 days.

 ## Examples